-The network resources and high-speed bandwidth are not unlimited, and are costly to deploy in rural markets that are less densely populated, which characterizes most of Backroads Broadband’s network.
+The network resources and high-speed bandwidth are not unlimited and are costly to deploy in rural markets that are less densely populated, which characterizes most of Backroads Broadband’s network.
 We at Backroads Broadband obtain the bandwidth we deliver to our customers from several larger Internet access carriers, which provide wholesale Internet transport services to broadband providers like Backroads Broadband.
 Many of the network management practices and network monitoring characteristics described in this document may be directed or implemented by these carriers as a result of this.
-These Internet carriers may monitor circuits they provide for maintenance and the protection of their own respective networks.
+These Internet carriers may monitor circuits they provide for the maintenance and the protection of their own respective networks.
 References in this document to Backroads Broadband’s actions and policies necessarily include the actions and policies of Backroads Broadband’s underlying carriers for Internet access services using their networks, which Backroads Broadband and the customers of Backroads Broadband must follow and be subject to in their usage of Backroads Broadband’s Internet services.
 Accordingly, any reference to Backroads Broadband below may include upstream internet access carriers providing access circuits to Backroads Broadband that Backroads Broadband incorporates into its offering to its customers.

-Protecting and managing our network and our underlying carriers networks is essential in order to promote the use and enjoyment of the Internet by all of Backroads Broadband’s customers.
+Protecting and managing our network and our underlying carriers’ networks is essential in order to promote the use and enjoyment of the internet by all of Backroads Broadband’s customers.
 Backroads Broadband reserves the right to employ reasonable tailored network management practices that are consistent with industry standards for the networks it operates.
-These practices are intended to insure that all customers, and application providers, have fair access to a share of Backroads Broadband’s network while not unreasonably discriminating in transmitting lawful broadband traffic.
+These practices are intended to ensure that all customers, and application providers, have fair access to a share of Backroads Broadband’s network while not unreasonably discriminating in transmitting lawful broadband traffic.
 Backroads Broadband and its providers also try to use tools and techniques that are minimally intrusive, but may cause a complete outage of service if a customer’s IP address is determined to be under attack or is being used in an attack with the intent to disrupt or harm service on our network, our carriers network, or any connected network.
-Just as the Internet evolves over time, so will Backroads Broadband’s network management practices evolve and adapt over time to address new challenges and threats associated with the Internet.
+Just as the internet evolves over time, so will Backroads Broadband’s network management practices evolve and adapt over time to address new challenges and threats associated with the internet.
 By engaging in reasonable and responsible network management, Backroads Broadband can offer the best possible Internet experience to all of its customers.

 Traffic Throttling: Backroads Broadband does not engage in throttling of the internet traffic over its network, except for in aggregation for all traffic destined to a given customer, in accordance with the speed of package selected by the customer.